Photography and Illustration Design

-- Experience: Curtin’s design department has been at the forefront of design education in Western Australia for over 50 years.
+- Experience: Design at Curtin has been at the forefront of design education in Western Australia for over 50 years.

 - Innovation: There is a strong focus on contemporary design practices and principles.

-- Strong practical focus: The department’s labs and studio facilities provide students with the necessary resources to produce finished executions across a range of media.
+- Strong practical focus: Our labs and studio facilities provide students with the necessary resources to produce finished executions across a range of media.
 You will work on real briefs and develop your portfolio while you study.

 - Access to professional-level equipment: You will have access to the software, photographic and computer equipment that you’ll find in industry.

 View our student profile table to get an indication of the likely peer cohort for new students at Curtin University.
 This table provides data on students that commenced undergraduate study and passed the census date in the most relevant recent intake period for which data are available.
 It includes those admitted through all offer rounds and international students studying in Australia.